VoTuan0512/Project/README.md

 They aim to 3 customer segment are Consumers, Home Office and Corporate.
 These customer segment are in four regions are Central , East, South, and West

 There are two parts in my project.
-- Part 1, It'll convey the overview status of business as well as the expenditure capability per order of consumers from 2014 to 2017 using Python
+- Part 1, It'll convey the overview status of business as well as the expenditure capability per order of consumers from 2014 to 2017 using Python.
+Check it out [here](https://github.com/VoTuan0512/Project/blob/master/retail_furniture_project.ipynb)
 - Part 2, I'll show you the operational dashboard of sub-category in 2017 using SQL and Tableau.
 Target users: operations professional.
+Check it out [here](https://github.com/VoTuan0512/Project/blob/master/analytical_indicators_of_retail_furniture_project.sql)

 Some indicators in the dashboard:
 - Sales Summary